 On November 27, 2015, the Company issued C\$5.61 million principal amount of Debentures.
 The Debentures have a term of four years and are convertible into Common Shares prior to maturity at a conversion price of \$0.50 per Common Share.
 The Debentures bear interest at an annual rate of 3.75%, payable in cash semi-annually.
-Interest on the Debentures may alternatively be paid in Common Shares at the Company's option based on (i) the 10-day volume-weighted average price ("VWAP") of the Common Shares prior to the payment date and (ii) an effective rate of interest of 5% for the applicable period.
+Interest on the Debentures may alternatively be paid in Common Shares at the Company's option based on (i) the 10-day VWAP of the Common Shares prior to the payment date and (ii) an effective rate of interest of 5% for the applicable period.
+As of March 22, 2017, Debentures in the aggregate principal amount of \$5,262,500 remain outstanding.